 followed by an individual book title, it's pretty easy to deduce that it's one installment of a limited series of books focusing on a specific event.

 I can sympathize with your argument about wanting a book to be complete within itself even if it's part of a larger arc.
-I tend to feel the same way, as a general rule (though I haven't read this book yet so I don't know if I'd share your perception of it).
+I tend to feel the same way.
 But I can't agree with you that this book is somehow hiding the fact that it's part of an arc.
 The title alone indicates that.

 Star Trek Titan, Typhon Pact, etc, etc were part of such "series".
 And they have self-contained books.

 Indeed, this is the general rule for published books.
 Unless you have a book 1 of X on the cover, the book is self-contained.